gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 Performs a sync of records for specified modules, returning the updated and deleted records since last sync.
 (Identified by syncToken parameter)

-IMPORTANT: syncModuleRecords does not display custom fields (apparently)
+*IMPORTANT*: syncModuleRecords does not display custom fields (apparently)

 Parameters: